The Coronavirus Job Retention Scheme

 The government’s Bounce Back Loan scheme provides quicker-to-access loans to small- to medium-sized business of between £2,000 and £50,000.

-You can take up to six years to pay the loan back and you won’t have to make any repayments for the first 12 months.
+You can take up to six years to pay the loan back – extended to 10 if you are struggling under the Pay as you Grow scheme – and you won’t have to make any repayments for the first 12 months.
 No interest or fees will be payable either for the first 12 months.

 The government will guarantee 100% of the of the loan and will work with a network of lenders to ensure that interest rates remain low for the duration of the loan.

-The scheme is now open and you can apply here.
+You can find out more and apply here.
 Bear in mind you will not be eligible if you’re already claiming under the Business Loan Interruption Scheme.